Corporate finance: Dividend theory

-Under a "Residual dividend policy" - i.e. as contrasted with a "smoothed" payout policy - the firm will use retained profits to finance capital investments if cheaper than the same via equity financing; see again Pecking order theory.
+Under a "Residual dividend policy" – i.e. as contrasted with a "smoothed" payout policy – the firm will use retained profits to finance capital investments if cheaper than via equity financing; see again Pecking order theory.

 Similarly, under the Walter model, dividends are paid only if capital retained will earn a higher return than that available to investors (proxied: ROE > Ke).

-Management may also want to "manipulate" the capital structure - in this context, by paying or not paying dividends - such that earnings per share are maximized; see again, Capital structure substitution theory.
+Management may also want to "manipulate" the capital structure – in this context, by paying or not paying dividends – to maximize earnings per share: see again, Capital structure substitution theory.